 Carol grew up in Warrnambool, the land of the Gunditjimara people, on the wild southern coast of Australia.
 When she returned from travelling in Africa she spent fourteen years exhibiting artwork and helping establish a community art gallery in Melbourne.

 In 1988 she relocated to nipaluna/Hobart, lutruwita/Tasmania, where she has had a long association with the University of Tasmania: employed in the Morris Miller and Royal Society Library and ultimately returning to graduate and post-graduate study in 1989.
 Highlights of her academic work were researching and writing an innovative Honours thesis “Feathering the Text: (Re)reading the Animal in Medieval Writing” and receiving six prizes in literature and history.

-Her PhD research explored the impact of images in the extinction of the thylacine or Tasmanian ‘tiger’, a project that involved travel to libraries and scientific institutions in UK and almost every state of Australia, including Indigenous rock engraving sites in the remote northwest of Western Australia.
-She has been interviewed about her findings in Australian Geographic and on national and local radio, in The Bulletin, Scientific American and Danish broadsheet newspaper Weekendavisen.
+Her PhD research explored the impact of images in the extinction of the thylacine, or Tasmanian ‘tiger’, a project that involved travel to libraries and scientific institutions in UK and almost every state of Australia including Indigenous rock engraving sites in the remote northwest of Western Australia.
+She has been interviewed about her findings in Australian Geographic and on national and local radio, as well as The Bulletin, Scientific American and Danish broadsheet newspaper Weekendavisen.

-She currently lives in an inner-city townhouse in Hobart, where she watches the birds that visit the trees outside her windows, continues writing for Forty South magazine and is finishing a collection of the best of her writing-for-animals over the last 20 years.
+She currently lives in an inner-city townhouse in Hobart, where she watches the birds that visit the trees outside her windows, continues writing for Forty South magazine and undertaking new and diverse writing projects.